bpfman/bpfman/GOVERNANCE.md

-# bpfd Project Governance
+# bpfman Project Governance

-The bpfd project is dedicated to creating an easy way to run eBPF programs on a single host and in clusters.
+The bpfman project is dedicated to creating an easy way to run eBPF programs on a single host and in clusters.
 This governance explains how the project is run.

 - [Values](#values)
 - [Maintainers](#maintainers)